 - Wet your dog’s fur with warm water, apply the shampoo, and work up a lather.
-To make it easier to spread the shampoo, wet your hands, put some shampoo in your palm, work it into a lather.
-You can also dilute the shampoo with water and put it in a spray bottle to spray over your dog’s coat.
+To make it easier to distribute the shampoo evenly, wet your hands, put some shampoo in your palms and work it into a lather.
+You can also dilute the shampoo with water and put it into a spray bottle to spray over your dog’s coat.

 - Dry your dog with a towel and comb out their fur.
 If your dog has short hair, you can let it air dry.
 You can also dry off your dog with a blow dryer set to a low temperature.
 If your dog has a thick undercoat, using a blow dryer will speed up the drying process and help prevent any complications caused by moist skin.

-- If you use a blow dryer, turn it on for short periods of time and give your pup lots of pets or have some play time in between.
+- If you use a blow dryer, turn it on for short periods of time and give your pup lots of pets or include some playtime throughout the process.

 - The first time you give your faithful friend a bath, clean just a small part of their body so the experience is quick and fun for both of you!
 For example, you could start by just washing their paws.